atick-faisal/label-studio/docs/source/templates/generative-pairwise-human-preference.md

 order: 904
 is_new: t
 meta_title: Create Dataset for Human Preferences Collection for RLHF
-meta_description: Template for creating dataset for human preferences collection for RLHF with Label Studio for your machine learning and data science projects.
+meta_description: Template for creating dataset for human preferences collection for RLHF with Annotation Hub for your machine learning and data science projects.
 ---

 <img src="/images/templates/generative-pairwise-human-preference.png" alt="" class="gif-border" width="700px" />